arlettedata/proj/tutorial/readme.txt

-Thanks (apoligies?) to Tableau for this sample.
+Thanks (apologies?) to Tableau for this sample.
 Downloaded from https://community.tableau.com/docs/DOC-10198